 Who are the Official Visitors?

-Official Visitors are appointed by the NSW Minister for Health to visit people in mental health inpatient facilities in NSW and are available to assist consumers on community treatment orders.
+Official Visitors are appointed by the NSW Minister for Mental Health to visit people in mental health inpatient facilities in NSW and are available to assist consumers on community treatment orders.

 Official Visitors are independent from the health system and come from the community from a range of cultural, professional and personal backgrounds.